ebebbington/juanportal/src/juanportal/README.md

 ## Directory Structure / Description

-***Please See the example file in each directory if it exists to understand how this project is architected***
+***Please see the example file in each directory if it exists to understand how this project is architectured***

 * `bin`